Passive verification protocol for thermal graph states: Introduction

-As the size {\red of} MBQC {\red increases}, it becomes more important to efficiently check whether a target graph state $|G\rangle$ is precisely prepared, {\red namely} to efficiently estimate the fidelity between $|G\rangle$ and an actually {\red prepared} state $\rho\equiv\mathcal{E}(|G\rangle\langle G|)$ that suffers from any noise $\mathcal{E}$.
+As the size of MBQC increases, it becomes more important to efficiently check whether a target graph state $|G\rangle$ is precisely prepared, namely to efficiently estimate the fidelity between $|G\rangle$ and an actually prepared state $\rho\equiv\mathcal{E}(|G\rangle\langle G|)$ that suffers from any noise $\mathcal{E}$.
 This task is called the verification of graph states.
-Although the fidelity can be estimated by {\red using} quantum state tomography~\cite{SBRF93,H97,BDPS99} or direct fidelity estimation~\cite{FL11}, these protocols require an exponential number of copies of $\rho$.
-Therefore{\red ,} several efficient verification protocols tailored for graph states {\red have been} proposed~\cite{HM15,MNS16,TM18,TMMMF19,ZH19,ZH19A,MK20}. {\red In brief}, these protocols can be formalized as follows: first, a quantum computer generates some copies of $\rho$ and sends each qubit one by one to a verifier.
+Although the fidelity can be estimated by using quantum state tomography~\cite{SBRF93,H97,BDPS99} or direct fidelity estimation~\cite{FL11}, these protocols require an exponential number of copies of $\rho$.
+Therefore, several efficient verification protocols tailored for graph states have been proposed~\cite{HM15,MNS16,FH17,TM18,TMMMF19,ZH19,ZH19A,MK20}.
+In brief, these protocols can be formalized as follows: first, a quantum computer generates some copies of $\rho$ and sends each qubit one by one to a verifier.
 Then the verifier randomly chooses a measurement basis and measures the received state $\rho$ in the basis.
 He/she repeats the same procedure for all copies of $\rho$.
 Finally, by processing all measurement outcomes with a classical computer, he/she outputs an estimated value of (or a lower bound on) the fidelity.
-Note that in most cases, only (non-adaptive) single-qubit measurements {\red and efficient classical operations} are allowed for the {\red verifier} because multi-qubit operations are technologically demanding.
+Note that in most cases, only (non-adaptive) single-qubit measurements and efficient classical operations are allowed for the verifier because multi-qubit operations are technologically demanding.
 In this paper, we also consider the same restriction on the verifier to simplify the requirement for the verifier as much as possible.

-The above existing protocols are active, {\red that is} the verifier must switch between some kinds of measurement settings.
-In many practical scenarios, the switching of measurement settings {\red could} be slow, and in some cases, it may be impossible.
-It is theoretically and experimentally important to clarify how {\red many} measurement settings are required for the verification of graph states.
+The above existing protocols are active, that is the verifier must switch between some kinds of measurement settings.
+In many practical scenarios, the switching of measurement settings could be slow, and in some cases, it may be impossible (e.g., see Ref.~\cite{LZLZ21}).
+For example, it would be somewhat demanding to change measurement bases in the IBM quantum cloud service.
+It is theoretically and experimentally important to clarify how many measurement settings are required for the verification of graph states.